dekuNukem/PicoRC/appleii.md

 ![Alt text](photos_appleii/inside.jpeg)

-* Plug in the connector.
+* Connect the power cable

 * If using new cable, make sure the **LATCH FACES LEFT** on **BOTH ENDS**.